 Ilya Rudyak, SJD Candidate

-Ilya joined Penn Law S.J.D. program and was designated as a 2013-2014 Fox Fellow.
+Ilya Rudyak joined Penn Law S.J.D. program in 2013 and was designated as the 2013-2014 Fox Fellow.
 Prior to that, Ilya graduated with distinction from Penn Law LL.M. program (which he joined as a Dean’s Scholar), and was the recipient of the LL.M.
 Excellence Award.
-Ilya also holds a joint LL.B. degree in law and psychology from the Hebrew University of Jerusalem.
+Ilya also holds a joint LL.B. degree in law and psychology from the Hebrew University of Jerusalem, and before coming to Penn he practiced law as a litigation attorney in a top law firm in Israel, worked as an educator at Yad Vashem, the Holocaust Martyrs’ and Heroes’ Remembrance Authority, and served aboard the Israeli Navy Dolphin Class submarines as the Head of Weapons Department.

-Ilya is currently the Academic Administrator of the Penn Law School Center for Ethics and the Rule of Law, and he also serves as an LL.M.
-Research Writing Fellow.
-Previously, Ilya had worked as a litigation attorney in a top law firm in Israel, and served as an educator at Yad Vashem, the Holocaust Martyrs’ and Heroes’ Remembrance Authority.
 Ilya’s primary research interests lie at the intersection of criminal law, international humanitarian law and the morality of war.
-He also has a special interest in the legal and moral aspects of the Holocaust and their connection to the contemporary perceptions of the Rule of Law.
+He also has a special interest in the legal and moral aspects of the Holocaust and their connection to the contemporary perceptions of the rule of law.

 - Criminal Law